ecmwf/metview-docs/docs/macro/functions/thermo.rst

 .. describe:: netcdf thermo_grib(...)

    Extracts vertical profiles from GRIB data in a suitable format for thermodynamic diagrams (defined by Thermo View).
-This is a Metview icon function, for detailed documentation please see Thermo Data.
+This is a Metview icon function, for detailed documentation please see :func:`thermo_grib`.

 .. describe:: definition thermo_parcel_path(t: vector, td: vector, p: vector, options: definition)